CCF Visits TravellerSpace

 - Live in ‘bricks and mortar’ housing but retain a strong commitment to Gypsy Traveller culture and traditions

-Three social residential sites in Cornwall are owned by the Council in Pool, St Day, and Pensilva.
+The Cornwall Counil owns three social residential sites across the Duchy, in Pool, St Day, and Pensilva.
 It is in St Day that TravellerSpace’s Teyluva Centre is housed.

 Cornish charity, TravellerSpace, is dedicated to supporting Gypsies and Travellers in Cornwall and Devon.
 As part of supporting this community, the group contributed to Cornwall Council’s strategic report with research and surveys.